 Action to Take

-Give yourself a deadline of when you will check in with yourself.
+Give yourself a timeline of when you will check in with yourself.
 This should be after a certain amount time of working towards a goal.
 The amount of time will vary on what you are working on but could be the end of the day, the end of the week, or a month from now.

 Take new eyes to look at all you have achieved and be realistic about how much more you can and are willing to do.